GlobalDataPlane/CapsuleDB/README.md

 - [ ] Investigate Bloom Filters
 - [ ] Update serialization so it does not use a counter
 - [ ] Remove CapsuleDB implementation currently in PSL and convert to either Git submodule or use a Bazel load targeting this repo / version (hooray for modularity! :tada:)
-- [ ] Update README with description of how CapsuleDB actually works under the hood
+- [x] Update README with description of how CapsuleDB actually works under the hood
+- [ ] Explore adding a wiki for CapsuleDB
 - [ ] Add option to compress CapsuleBlocks by using block write time as timestamp
 - [ ] Add failure restoration / startup from index
 - [ ] Add key deletion (must be local, no mechanism to do so from DC yet)